-Arriving at your own personal leadership slogan is a process that will make you question everything.
-Why is necessary to question everything?
+Arriving at your own personal leadership motto is a process that will make you question everything.
+Why is necessary to question everything when arriving at your own personal leadership motto?
 When you take time to reflect and question everything, you will develop slogans for leadership that attract attention.
 A slogan for leader attracts attention will stand to be memorable and tolerate the test of time.
 In this post, you will learn the following:

 The purpose of a leadership slogan is to entice individuals to follow your lead.
 Just like a slogan differentiates products and brands, a leaders slogans differentiates you from others.
 The product or brand is you, the leader.

 Slogans can help focus your energy.
 When a follower is deciding who follow they are more likely to choose the person who has a clear vision and is true to themselves.
 In music, a hit song is one that is quickly identifiable.